jakekara/data-storytelling-6-22-17/README.md

 I am Jake.
 I'm a ~~pessimist~~ skeptic.

+I do the best I can  with data that already exists.

 ## 1. Numbers are super convincing

 * Headline: "Poverty dropped from 20% to 18%" is Woah! but accurate?
 What about a +/-2 margin of error?